 The GMC requires written confirmation from the UK healthcare organisation that an offer of employment has been made, and that the healthcare organisation must be a designated body.
 A detailed reference needs to be completed by the employer evidencing English language level.

-Get your monthly updates and latest materials on Medical English
+Get updates and get the latest materials on Medical English, OET and IELTS